 Emergency farmland water response planning and water deficiency arrangements

-The plans also highlight the process for the approval of a declaration under the government's Water Deficiency Declaration guidelines.
+The plans also highlight the process for the approval of a declaration under the government's water deficiency declaration guidelines.

 Water deficiency declarations

-A 'water deficiency declaration' is a government response to safeguard the commercial interests of farmers during very dry periods.
-A declaration occurs when a group of five or more farmers, within a 20-kilometre radius, require water from an off-farm source and have to travel greater than a 40-kilometre radius from their farm to get this.
+A declaration occurs when a group of five or more farmers, within a 20 kilometre radius, require water from an off-farm source and have to travel greater than a 40 kilometre radius from their farm to the source.
 In extreme circumstances, water may be provided for individual famers.

-A declaration requires the government to provide water for livestock needs at a central storage point, within a 40-kilometre radius of the farms concerned.
+A declaration requires the government to provide water for livestock needs at a central storage point, within a 40 kilometre radius of the farms concerned.

 The process leading to a declaration of 'water deficiency' involves a local government making a formal request to the Department of Water and Environmental Regulation which, after consulting with the Department of Primary Industries and Regional Development, makes a recommendation to the Minister for Water.

-For more information call 1800 780 300 or email ruralwater@dwer.wa.gov.au.
+For more information please contact our rural water planning team on 1800 780 300 or ruralwater@dwer.wa.gov.au.